 N. Rzhevsky (ed.)
 The Cambridge Companion to Modern Russian Culture (Cambridge U. P. 1998; there is also a revised edn., 2012).

-V. Terras (ed.), Handbook of Russian Literature (Yale U.P.: very useful: it is worth buying this if you can);
+V. Terras (ed.), Handbook of Russian Literature (Yale U.P.: very useful, although not covering much of the post-Soviet period: it is worth buying this if you can, though it's also in the College Library);